hanhanwu/Hanhan_Data_Science_Resources2/Security_Data_Science.md

  * Adversarial Machine Learning looks very interesting to me, and here is more: http://www.kdnuggets.com/2015/07/deep-learning-adversarial-examples-misconceptions.html
  * Neural Network for unsupervised learning looks also interesting and here is details for Autoencoders: http://ufldl.stanford.edu/tutorial/unsupervised/Autoencoders/
 * NuData Security Selected as Excellence Award: https://www.linkedin.com/pulse/nudata-security-selected-excellence-award-threat-sc-lisa-baergen-apr
+* The Papers from NuData Security are really good: https://nudatasecurity.com/papers/